neiker/experiments/README.md

 # Experiments on this project

 ## Sorted List (WIP)
-Drag&drop items on a list while you keep the posibility of scroll over the elements.
+Drag~~&drop~~ items on a list while you keep the posibility of scroll over the elements.

 ## Draggable Stickies
 Sticky notes you can drag&drop and also resize.
-All happening on the UI thread.

 ## Twitter Header
 Pseudo-sticky header.
 It disappears when you scroll down and appears again as soon as you scroll up.

 ## Animated Wave
 Just an animated SVG.

+## Magnet
+A box that sticks to the borders if is leave too close to them.

 # Debug